cheznonnon/2023_02_28/README.md

 		Mac
 			tweak Sandbox
-			+ search with "macOS xattr quarantine"
+			+ use terminal with "xattr -dr com.apple.quarantine ./AppName"

 			+ [?] : Apple's "notarization" is needed
 			+ I have no money, no credit card, I don't wanna open my real name